sider/goodcheck-rules/README.md

 ## Usage

-Add this repository's URL to `import:` section in your project's `goodcheck.yml`.
+Add this repository’s URL to `import:` section in your project’s `goodcheck.yml`.

 For example: